sandialabs/helpr/src/docs/source/phys_tests.rst

 - all tests can be evaluated via ``pytest``
 - executing ``pytest`` from the ``tests`` directory or above within the repo will execute all tests
-- executing ``pytest`` within a pecific directory will only execute tests in that directory
+- executing ``pytest`` within a specific directory will only execute tests in that directory
 - executing ``pytest path/to/text_file.py`` will only execute single specified test

 Unit Tests